sivaraj47/sivaraj47/README.md

-### Hi there 👋 I'm Sivasundarraj | Web Developer |
+Hi there 👋 I'm Sivasundarraj | Web Developer |

 - 🔭 I’m currently working on AngularJs
 - 🌱 I’m currently learning ReactJs
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m always working for projects in #HTML, #CSS, #Javascript,
-- 💬 Ask me about ...
+- 👍 I'm always interesting in design like Figma, Adobe Xd, Photoshop, Coreldraw
 - 📫 How to reach me: <a href="https://www.instagram.com/codingwithssr">Instargram</a>
 - 😄 Pronouns: 🧑
-- ⚡ Fun fact: Try to enter a shortcode but it exceeds more than 50 to 100 lines ✍😎
+- ⚡ Fun fact: Try to enter a shortcode but it exceeds more lines ✍😎